GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-10 21:06:28 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-10 22:05:46 IST

 Current Weather in Coimbatore:
-Temperature: 25.05 °C
+Temperature: 27.88 °C
-Condition: clear sky
+Condition: haze